| HOME PAGE | HOW I GOT MY TRUCK | PLANS | PROGRESS | SOURCES OF INFORMATION |

 friends, many going down the same road as I am.

-I now own three old Ford trucks.
-The picture above was taken the day
+The top picture above was taken the day

 and shows the '38 truck (yellow) and a companion '39 parts truck